Download the pdf document here: Omalizumab Recommendation Version 4 (17 May 2019)

 The patient should remain for two hours after the first 3 omalizumab injections in an area under direct staff observation.
 For subsequent doses, an observation period of 30 minutes is required

 Omalizumab should be administered by a registered health care professional (physician or registered nurse).
 Monitoring of patients after administration of biological agents is recommended.

+Initial injections will generally be administered in the specialist’s clinic or private rooms, day hospital or day procedure unit, for the first 3 doses.
 In some situations, the initiation and continued administration of monoclonal antibodies may be considered in primary care, provided specific conditions are met (see Appendix A).
 This approach may be reasonable where the patient has to travel long distances to the specialist’s clinic or where no ready access to a day procedure unit or outpatient clinic is available.